Amazon Book Rankings

 Amazon Sales Rank – the “numbers”

 So – what does all this mean?
+How many books does Amazon sell?
 How MANY books am I selling?

-Well, that’s a tough question, but here’s some very general numbers based on average Amazon sales rank for our Dog Ear Publishing titles listed on Amazon.com (updated March 2011):
+Well, that’s a tough question, but here’s some very general numbers based on average Amazon sales rank books for our Dog Ear Publishing titles listed on Amazon.com (updated May 2016):

 Rank Weekly Sales